tobiasdalhof/sanersocialmedia/README.md

 Please consider to support this free and open source project.

 - Tell your friends
-- Visit the Chrome Web Store and write a review (COMING SOON!)
+- Visit the Chrome Web Store and write a review (COMING SOON)
 - Report bugs on GitHub

 ## Acknowledgements